-Whichever avenue you take to license your food photography images, you will have to optimise them for print.
-And you’ll have to meet the specific requirements set out by each organisation.
+Whichever avenue you take to license your food photography images, you will have to optimize them for print.
+And you’ll have to meet the specific requirements set out by each organization.

 The quality required for print work is greater than that required for web, and your images must be exported with certain settings to be printed properly.

 It can take some time and effort.
 With the right strategy and a bit of research, you can figure out how to make money with photography and start selling your food pictures.